awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-setup.rst

    Authentication <tutorial-android-aws-mobile-notes-auth>
    NoSQL Data <tutorial-android-aws-mobile-notes-data>

-Start with a working app and then add cloud enable features.
+Start with a working app and then add cloud enabled features.
 In this tutorial you will take a working app, driven from locally stored data, and then:

 - :ref:`Add analytics to your app <tutorial-android-aws-mobile-notes-analytics>` so you can view demographic information about your users.